Macular Degeneration Overview

 There is no cure for macular degeneration, but early detection and treatment can help slow the progression of the disease and preserve vision.
 Treatment options include medication, laser therapy, and surgery.

-Macular Degeneration is a disease that damages the macula, which is the center of the retina responsible for sharp visual acuity in the central field of vision.
-The breakdown of the macula eventually results in the loss of central vision and the ability to see fine details.
-While AMD doesn’t result in complete blindness, the quality of vision is severely compromised leading to what we refer to as “low vision”.
+Macular Degeneration is a disease that harms the macula, which is the center of the retina responsible for sharp visual acuity in the main field of vision.
+The breakdown of the macula ultimately leads to the loss of main vision and the capability to see great details.
+While AMD does not lead to complete blindness, the quality of vision is badly jeopardized causing what we describe as “low vision”.

-The loss of central vision can interfere with the performance of everyday tasks such as driving, reading, writing, cooking, or even recognizing faces of friends and family.
-The good news is, there are many low vision aides on the market now that can assist in helping you to perform these tasks.
+The loss of main vision can interfere with the performance of everyday tasks such as driving, reading, composing, cooking, or perhaps acknowledging the faces of friends and family.

 Wet and Dry AMD